DevOps: the new prerequisite to innovation

 *Since this article was originally published, Bradley Clerkin has left Slalom.

-We’re well versed in DevOps tools across technology stacks.
+We’re well versed in DevOps and security tools across technology stacks.